Our

 1. Introduction

-Meeting with one of our Survivorship Clinic nurses.
-She will introduce you to the clinic, measure your vitals, and answer any preliminary questions you may have.
+Meeting with a member of our team.
+They will introduce you to our Survivorship services, measure your vitals, and answer any preliminary questions you may have.

 -